jidongbsu/cs452-paging/README.md

 As we mentioned before, in current Linux systems running on x86 computers, each virtual address has 48 bits.
 And translation uses 9 bits at a time from the virtual address.
 To translate a virtual address to a physical address,

-1. we get the physical address of the PML4 table from CR3, and use bit 47 to bit 39 (see, bit 47 to bit 39 are 9 bits) of the virtual address to get the correct PML4E.
+1. we get the physical address of the PML4 table from CR3 - the Intel SDM says, a 4-KByte naturally aligned PML4 table is located at the physical address specified in bits 51:12 of CR3; and use bit 47:39 of the virtual address to get the correct PML4E. (use bits 47:39 of the virtual address as bit 11:3 of the entry's offset, lowest 3 bits are all 0.)
-2. we use the PML4E to get the physical address of the PDP table, and use bit 38 to bit 30 (once again, bit 38 to bit 30 are 9 bits) of the virtual address to get the correct PDPTE.
+2. we use the PML4E to get the physical address of the PDP table - the Intel SDM says, a 4-KByte naturally aligned page-directory-pointer table is located at the physical address specified in bits 51:12 of the PML4E; and use bit 38:30 of the virtual address to get the correct PDPTE. (use bits 38:30 of the virtual address as bit 11:3 of the entry's offset, lowest 3 bits are all 0.)
-3. we use the PDPTE to get the physical address of the PD table, and use bit 29 to bit 21 (once again, bit 29 to bit 21 are 9 bits) of the virtual address to get the correct PDE.
+3. we use the PDPTE to get the physical address of the PD table - the Intel SDM says, a 4-KByte naturally aligned page directory is located at the physical address specified in bits 51:12 of the PDPTE; and use bit 29:21 of the virtual address to get the correct PDE. (use bits 29:21 of the virtual address as bit 11:3 of the entry's offset, lowest 3 bits are all 0.)
-4. we use the PDE to get the physical address of the page table, and use bit 20 to bit 12 (once again, bit 20 to bit 12 are 9 bits)) of the virtual address to get the correct PTE.
+4. we use the PDE to get the physical address of the page table - the Intel SDM says, a 4-KByte naturally aligned page table is located at the physical address specified in bits 51:12 of the PDE; and use bit 20:12 of the virtual address to get the correct PTE. (use bits 20:12 of the virtual address as bit 11:3 of the entry's offset, lowest 3 bits are all 0.)
-5. we use the PTE to get the page frame number, and use bit 11 to bit 0 of the virtual address to get the offset.
+5. we use the PTE to get the page frame number - the Intel SDM says, PTE's bit 51:12 gives us the page frame number, and use bit 11 to bit 0 of the virtual address to get the offset.
 6. we concatenate the page frame number with the offset to get the physical address.

 Note: bit 47 to bit 39 are 9 bits; bit 38 to bit 30 are 9 bits, bit 29 to bit 21 are 9 bits, bit 20 to bit 12 are 9 bits.
 And 2^9 is 512, this matches with the fact that each of these tables has 512 entries: you only need 9 bits to index a table when the table has 512 entries in total.